Netcracker/qubership-mistral-operator/docs/public/grafana-dashboard.md

-This section describes Mistral dashboard and their metrics.
+This section describes the Mistral dashboard and their metrics.
 The Mistral dashboard displays metrics from Prometheus.

 # Labels